Thoughts on doing the best you can but still being “you.”

-My friend, that I always talk about, called me something funny this week.
+My friend, whom I always talk about, called me something funny this week.
 She called me a “virgin girl”.
-Oh how I know some of you will run with that, but I’m pretty certain I crossed that bridge a long time ago.
+Oh, how I know some of you will run with that, and I’m pretty certain I crossed that bridge a long time ago.
 I’ve never really “relationshipped”.
 I am in completely uncharted waters.
-And when it comes to sort of just being a girl, I’m a little clueless.
+And when it comes to just being a girl, I’m a little clueless.

 Now, don’t get me wrong.
-I know how to make-up.
-I know how to froo-froo.
+I know how to “make-up.”
+I know how to “froo-froo.”
 I like things that sparkle.
-I know how to shoe.
+I know how to “shoe.”
 My God, do I know how to shoe.
-But I also know how tear out dry-wall and put it back.
+But I also know how to tear out drywall and put it back.
 I know how to change my tires.
 I know how to change my oil.
 My work gloves are beautifully worn.
 They’re hot pink, but they are worn.

 It started with my dad not having a son.
 My name is Donlyn.
 I’m pretty certain it was just supposed to be Don Jr. I’ve held the flashlight and watched more spark-plugs and brake pads being replaced than I care to remember.
 My dad also made me change my oil when I was growing up.
 I was delighted when I found out you could exchange money for someone else doing it.

 Then there was my grandfather and his farm.
-I was always the wimpiest of all the grand kids, but I held my own too.
+I was always the wimpiest of all the grandkids, but I held my own too.
 I had to break my own horse.
 Boy, that was not easy.
-Afterwards, I remember having dirt in places I didn’t’ even know I had places yet.
+Afterward, I remember having dirt in places I didn’t even know I had places yet.

 I’ve had to fight so hard for so long.
 Now that my life is in such an amazing place, it’s been an interesting journey just allowing everything to be okay.
 It’s incredibly fulfilling just allowing life to play out and relax in God’s hands who has brought me through the darkest of abysses.